paulaamaya/notebook-sql/sql-notes.md

 ## Modifying Columns

 To add a column we use the `ALTER` statement to add a column.
-As always we have to define the field's data type and contatraints at the time of creation.
+As always, we have to define the field's data type and contatraints at the time of creation.

 ```sql
 ALTER TABLE directors